Why is a clear time and attendance policy is so crucial?

-Here are some ways you can clearly define the dos and don’ts of your attendance policy, so that everyone in the company is on the same page.
+Here are some ways you can clearly define the dos and don’ts of your time and attendance policy, so that everyone in the company is on the same page.

 If you’re fine with people leaving the office when their work for the day is done, say so.
 However, if your staff needs to be in the office for a certain length of time each day, then you’ll need to set specific work hours and inform your entire workforce.

 “Examine the culture of your workplace, what makes sense for the business,” says Emily Dusablon, HR advisor for Insperity.
 “Do you have hours that your business is open to the public?
 Or are you the type of company that allows employees to determine when and where they perform work?”